tboulevard/AndroidAssociateDeveloper2018/README.md

 This repository was used to track what exam content I covered while studying for the Android Associate Developer Exam in 2018.
 Most of the below exam content is implemented in `AndroidAssociateDeveloper2018Java` -- I opted to do this because the exam did not support Kotlin as of November 2018.

+I ended up successfully completing the exam and getting my certificate in November 2018.

 ## Exam Content

 Mark these off as they are completed ~like this~